DonJayamanne/pythonVSCode/README.md

 ##Feature Requests and contributions
 * Contributions are always welcome.
 Fork it, modify it and create a pull request.
+  + Details on contributing can be found [here](https://github.com/DonJayamanne/pythonVSCode/wiki/Contribution)
 * Any and all feedback is appreciated and welcome.
   + Please feel free to [add suggestions here](https://github.com/DonJayamanne/pythonVSCode/issues/183)